usachdeva/Regex-tutorial/README.md

 ## Summary

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`
 The above given pattern is the regex expression for searching the correct URL.
+This is used to validate against the verified URL pattern.

 ## Table of Contents